This documentation is for a development version of IPython. There may be significant differences from the latest stable release.

 As indicated above, on Windows, to get full functionality in the console version of IPython, PyReadline is needed.
 PyReadline is a separate, Windows only implementation of readline that uses native Windows calls through ctypes.
 The easiest way of installing PyReadline is you use the binary installer available here.

-On OSX, if you are using the built-in Python shipped by Apple, you will be missing a full readline implementation as Apple ships instead a library called libedit that provides only some of readline’s functionality.
+On OSX, if you are using the built-in Python shipped by Apple, you will be missing a proper readline implementation as Apple ships instead a library called libedit that provides only some of readline’s functionality.
 While you may find libedit sufficient, we have occasional reports of bugs with it and several developers who use OS X as their main environment consider libedit unacceptable for productive, regular use with IPython.

 To run the IPython test suite you will need the nose package.
 Nose provides a great way of sniffing out and running all of the IPython tests.
-The simplest way of getting nose is to use easy_install or pip:
+The simplest way of getting nose is to use pip:

 $ pip install nose